owid/etl/docs/architecture/metadata/metadata_chatgpt_update.md

 ## Setting Up OpenAI API Key

-The `etlcli meta-up` tool requires the `OPENAI_API_KEY` environment variable to function properly.
+The `etlcli metadata upgrader` tool requires the `OPENAI_API_KEY` environment variable to function properly.
 This is the API key provided by OpenAI for accessing their GPT model.

 To obtain the API key, you need to sign up on the [OpenAI platform](https://openai.com).
 After signing up, you can find your API key in the account [settings](https://platform.openai.com/api-keys).
 For more information see OpenAI [FAQs](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)